Cardi B: Products and endorsements

 In February 2023, Cardi B and Offset partnered with McDonald's to create the Cardi B and Offset meal, which was launched on Valentine's Day.
 The meal was first announced in the 2023 McDonald's Super Bowl commercial which the couple appeared in.
 In October, she fronted the campaign for Skims' Cotton Collection.
 The campaign generated over $4 million in media impact value (MIV).
-In December 2023, she made her runway debut at the Balenciaga fall 2024 show in Los Angeles.
-In February 2024, Cardi B starred in NYX Cosmetics' inaugural Super Bowl commercial for Super Bowl LVIII, titled "Lips Only".
+In December 2023, Cardi made her runway debut at the Balenciaga fall 2024 show in Los Angeles.
+In February 2024, she starred in NYX Cosmetics' inaugural Super Bowl commercial for Super Bowl LVIII, titled "Lips Only".
 An edited version of the advert—centered around the company's Duck Plump lip gloss—was broadcast during the commercial break, due to ribald themes of humor.
-In May 2024, she appeared alongside sprinter Sha'Carri Richardson in a commercial for the 2024 Summer Olympics.
-In July, Cardi fronted the Marc Jacobs fall 2024 campaign.
-In September 2025, Cardi B recorded public service announcements for MTA New York City Transit's subway system.
+In May 2024, Cardi appeared alongside sprinter Sha'Carri Richardson in a commercial for the 2024 Summer Olympics.
+In July, she fronted the Marc Jacobs fall 2024 campaign.
+In April 2025, Cardi B and e-commerce fashion retailer Revolve Group announced a joint venture under which she will launch apparel and beauty lines.
+In September 2025, she recorded public service announcements for MTA New York City Transit's subway system.
+The following month, she joined infant formula company Bobbie as its honorary "Chief Confidence Officer" and starred in the campaign "The B is for Bobbie".
+In March 2026, Cardi entered a two-year partnership with stevia-based beverage company Zevia as a brand ambassador and shareholder; the company was the lead sponsor for her Little Miss Drama Tour.
+Her first appearance as the brand's face was in its "Real Talk Interpreter" summer campaign.
+Later that month, she was the face of Yahoo Mail's "Cardi B Busy" campaign, promoting the email service's new "Planner" feature.
+In May, she became luxury recommerce brand Fashionphile's global ambassador and released a collection curated by her.
+The following month, Cardi provided a voiceover to beauty brand EOS's campaign "Just Make Scents", promoting its body care products and fragrances.
+In August, she fronted the 2026 fall campaign for Old Navy, titled "Most Wanted Denim".